TheMaster1127/HTVM/README.md

     *   **The Creator's Perspective: This is solved through a pragmatic workflow and a purpose-built architecture.**
         First, the generated code is intentionally formatted to be readable and to mirror the structure of the original HTVM source, making manual tracing possible.

-        More importantly, HTVM has a **"reference target" for debugging: JavaScript.** Because you can transpile *any* HTVM code to JavaScript, you can use the excellent, mature debuggers available in modern browsers or the built-in HTVM IDE debugger.
+        More importantly, HTVM has a **"reference target" for debugging: JavaScript.** Because you can transpile *any* HTVM code to JavaScript, you can use the excellent, mature debuggers available in modern browsers or the built-in HT-IDE debugger.
 The workflow is simple:
         1. Write your logic in HTVM.
         2. Transpile to JavaScript and use the debugger to confirm your core logic is 100% correct.
         3. Once the logic is validated, you can transpile to C++, Python, or any other target with high confidence.